 Radio 1 controller Ben Cooper on Ding Dong! song

-Radio 1 controller Ben Cooper explains the reasons behind the decision not to play Ding Dong!
-The Witch is Dead in full
+Is Radio 1 going to play Ding Dong!
+The Witch is Dead this weekend?

-But you were not going to play it on the Official Chart show as you ordinarily would?
+But you're not going to play it on the Official Chart show as you ordinarily would?

 "So within the chart show."